Background radiation: Neutron background

 Most of the natural neutron background is a product of cosmic rays interacting with the atmosphere.
 The neutron energy peaks at around 1 MeV and rapidly drops above.
 At sea level, the production of neutrons is about 20 neutrons per second per kilogram of material interacting with the cosmic rays (or, about 100–300 neutrons per square meter per second).
 The flux is dependent on geomagnetic latitude, with a maximum near the magnetic poles.
 At solar minimums, due to lower solar magnetic field shielding, the flux is about twice as high vs the solar maximum.
 It also dramatically increases during solar flares.
 In the vicinity of larger heavier objects, e.g. buildings or ships, the neutron flux measures higher; this is known as "cosmic ray induced neutron signature", or "ship effect" as it was first detected with ships at sea.

 Artificial background radiation

 Atmospheric nuclear testing

 Frequent above-ground nuclear explosions between the 1940s and 1960s scattered a substantial amount of radioactive contamination.
 Some of this contamination is local, rendering the immediate surroundings highly radioactive, while some of it is carried longer distances as nuclear fallout; some of this material is dispersed worldwide.
 The increase in background radiation due to these tests peaked in 1963 at about 0.15 mSv per year worldwide, or about 7% of average background dose from all sources.
 The Limited Test Ban Treaty of 1963 prohibited above-ground tests, thus by the year 2000 the worldwide dose from these tests has decreased to only 0.005 mSv per year.

+This global fallout has caused an estimated 200,000-460,000 deaths as of 2020.